 Your step by step beginners guide to growing cannabis outdoors

-If you have found your way to this outdoor cannabis grow guide, you more than likely often find yourself thinking something along the lines of, “I want to grow cannabis, but how to grow weed outdoors and where do I start?”
+If you have found your way to this outdoor cannabis grow guide, you more than likely often find yourself thinking something along the lines of, “I want to grow cannabis outdoors, but how to grow weed outdoors and where do I start?”

-Well, have no fear, because an outdoor cannabis grow is easier and even more rewarding than you may have previously suspected.
+Well, have no fear, growing weed outdoors is easier and even more rewarding than you may have previously suspected.
 Or, perhaps you’re an experienced grower looking for a quick refresher and a few pointers.

 At any rate, growing a new plant, or specific strain in this case, for the first time, can be overwhelming and confusing, but it is also a very rewarding experience to know that you personally grew an abundant harvest.
 Doing so in a safe and familiar location makes the experience even more enjoyable.
 Your very own backyard flower beds, garden plot, or greenhouse, will do just fine.

-Growing cannabis outdoors: Steps to a Successful First Try
+Growing cannabis outdoors: Steps to a successful first grow

 Picking the place where you would like to plant your cannabis is one of the most important decisions you can make.
 The location should be chosen wisely because you need to have access to water, and cannabis plants require a lot of direct sunlight, specifically anywhere from 4-6+ hours.
 Also, a nice, private setting will make you and your plants happy because it will prevent any wandering eyes from becoming intrigued or offended by your plants, potentially costing you all of your hard work.